How to Use Lightroom: A Complete Tutorial for Beginners

 Adobe Lightroom is a massive, lumbering behemoth of photography software with enough functions and processes to make any photographer go crazy.
 At the simplest level, though, Lightroom was created to help you do just three things: sort your photos, post-process them, and export them.
 On Photography Life alone, we already have more than 100 articles about Lightroom — the equivalent of several books — and other websites have countless more.
 Clearly, it’s an important topic to learn, whether you’re just starting out or you’re an advanced photographer.
-In this guide, I hope to cover everything about Lightroom that a beginner needs to know, from start to finish, including tips on the topics that tend to confuse people the most.
+In this guide, I will go over the process of using Lightroom for beginners, from start to finish, including tips on the topics that tend to confuse people the most.

 This comprehensive article lays out all the basics, and it is divided into several different sections to make things easier to read.
 If there’s a specific term that you’re trying to find in this article, you might want to press Control F (or, for Mac, Command F) on your keyboard.
 If you’ve never used this shortcut before, it’s very useful, since it lets you search a webpage by the keyword you want.